jamiw1/ranaeOS/README.md

 requires a nightly build of Rust and QEMU for running

 ## to build:
-run `rustup component add rust-src llvm-tools-preview --toolchain nightly-x86_64-unknown-none`
+run `rustup component add rust-src llvm-tools-preview --toolchain nightly-x86_64-windows-msvc` DO NOT FORGET TO SET IT FOR YOUR TOOLCHAIN! this is the windows command!
 > only do this once! gets necessary things for the future, like the source to compile and tools, plus nightly build

 run `cargo install bootimage`